- September 01, 2022

 Recreation therapy aides support the efforts of recreation therapists in enhancing the quality of life for clients.
 You will work to improve the physical, mental, and emotional well-being of clients in a variety of settings including hospitals and assisted living homes, by implementing activities such as sports, dance, board games, music, or crafts.

-This certificate is designed for those with work experience or education in health or human services looking to boost their employment opportunities.
+This certificate is designed for those with work experience or education in health or human services looking to increase their employment opportunities.

-You may be required to travel to various locations in order to complete your practicum placement.
+Depending on availability, students may be able to complete their practicum placement in their home community.
+However, you may be required to travel to other locations in order to complete your practicum placement.
 Every effort is made to accommodate learners in practicum placements within the time frame of the program.
 In rare instances, there may be a delay in program completion until a practicum placement can be arranged.

 Tuition and financial aid

 Refer to the Program Tuition Fee Chart for an estimate of the cost of completing a Bow Valley College career program.
 When creating a budget, consider the costs of tuition, student fees, textbooks, learning materials, and police information check fees.
 Attend a Financial Aid Information Session for advice on financing a Bow Valley College education.